Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: Function Communication

-Figure~\ref{cloud_function_group} shows an example of how the cloud function group works.
-The function 0 contains the query stage 0 and has the default 1000 concurrency.
-Lambda starts four instances of function 0, each of which conducts a local aggregation and hash partitioning of the output into two distinct payloads -- green and blue boxes.
-The same color payload in different function instances includes the same shuffle id (see Section~\ref{subsubsec:payload}) that is used to generate a deterministic random key to perform consistent hashing~\cite{stoica2003chord}.
-Because the cloud context of the function 0 (see Figure~\ref{template_spec}) has the next function name --- here is \texttt{Group(QS-01,8)}, \texttt{QS-01} is group name and 8 is group size.
-Using the group information, \flock maps payloads associated with the same key on four distinct instances to the same function name (same instance) in the next stage.
-This approach distributes shuffling operations to multiple function instances and guarantees data integrity since all functions' concurrency in the group equals to 1.
-To minimize serial aggregates on the same function instance caused by hash collisions, each function 0 does a single consistent hash lookup to determine the ring's start point, then maps different data partitions to different function names in a counterclockwise order.
-For example, if green partitions are mapped to \texttt{QS-01-06}, then blue partitions is mapped to \texttt{QS-01-05}.
+Figure~\ref{cloud_function_group} illustrates the cloud function group mechanism.
+For query stage 0, with the default concurrency of 1000, Lambda spawns four instances that perform local aggregation and hash partition the output into two payloads (green and blue).
+Payloads with the same color across instances share a shuffle ID, used to generate a consistent hash key~\cite{stoica2003chord}.
+The cloud context specifies the next group as \texttt{Group(QS-01,8)}, where \texttt{QS-01} is the group name, and 8 is the group size. \flock maps payloads with the same key across instances to the same function name in the next stage, distributing shuffle operations while guaranteeing data integrity with a concurrency of 1.
+Each instance performs a consistent hash lookup to map different partitions to distinct functions in a counterclockwise order, minimizing serial aggregation due to hash collisions.
+The consistent hashing function is independent of the group size, enabling dynamic scaling by adding or removing functions to balance hotspots and cold starts.
+Moreover, function instances can dynamically coalesce shuffle partitions for adaptive query execution~\cite{spark_aqe} by reading statistics from the state store.

-With consistent hashing, on the other hand, the hashing function is independent of the number of cloud functions in the group.
-This allows the extended optimizer to dynamically routing the data as we add or remove functions, and hence, scale on demand to balance hotspots and cold starts\footnote{We have yet to implement this feature in the \flock codebase.}.
-Furthermore, by reading statistics from the state store, function instances can agree on dynamically coalescing shuffle partitions for adaptive query execution~\cite{spark_aqe}.